zKiwiko/Toriel-IDE/README.md

 ## Project Structuring

 "True Project Structuring" refers to the ability of organizing your code into multiple different files.
-Toriel supports this idea in a robust way since Zen Studio lacks that ability.
+Toriel supports this idea in a robust way and adds it to GPC Scripting with flawless intergration with Zen Studio.

 **NOTE**: These features cannot be used with Standalone files, they can only be used inside project directories.